10 Things to Know About Property Taxes

 A tax assessor attaches a property value to your home and makes adjustments based on local rules to determine the assessed value.
 Property tax is determined by multiplying the assessed, taxable property value by the mill rate (the mill rate is a figure the represents the amount per $1,000 of the assessed value of property) and then dividing that number by 1,000.
 If the mill rate is 7 percent and a residence has a taxable value of $150,000, then the tax bill would be $1,050.
 Fortunately there are government websites that can calculate your tax rate based on its estimated property value.

 Pay Attention to Assessments and Reassessments

 Find out if the home will be reassessed upon sale, when the next reassessment will occur, if exemptions apply or if there is tax relief available.
 The assessor compares your property to similar properties that have sold in the area and make adjustments based on variables that make your property more or less valuable.
-If you're making your first home purchase, take a look at these tips on buying a home.

 5 / 10

 Property taxes not paid on time are subject to interest and payments that can result in the government placing a lien on your home.
 If you sell your home and it has a lien on it, any proceeds from the sale of the home go toward the unpaid property taxes.
 If your property taxes are getting out of hand, find out if it's time to move.